 "People didn't even care about my pregnancy.
 The only advice they wanted to give me was, 'Make sure you file for child support!
-Don't let whoever got you pregnancy get away.'
+Don't let whoever got you pregnant get away.'
 Um, sorry, but I wasn't letting anyone 'get away!'" — Danika G.

-"I had a mommy friend who would tell me, 'Sometimes I feel like a single mom because my husband is away on business during the week.'
+"I had a mom friend who would tell me, 'Sometimes I feel like a single mom because my husband is away on business during the week.'
 I was like, 'And that makes me feel better how?'" — Jessica K.

 "Once, this guy was asking about me about my baby's father.
-I told him honestly, 'He chose not to be involved,' and this guy's reply was, 'Well, you're the one that slept with the a**hole.'
+I told him honestly, 'he chose not to be involved,' and this guy's reply was, 'Well, you're the one that slept with the a**hole.'
 I literally could not believe what he said to me." — Mariah B.